 Thursday, November 07, 2013

-As eyes turn to the markets on Twitter's first day of trading, NPR wondered how some other tech stocks have performed since their IPOs.
+As eyes turned to the markets on Twitter's first day of trading, NPR wondered how some other tech stocks have performed since their IPOs.
 (Twitter closed at $44.90 Thursday, about 73 percent above its IPO price of $26 a share.)

 Tuesday, July 30, 2013